GATHERING MALEKIND™ GLOBALLY

 Reasons for his dysfunction can be found everywhere, yet a place for him to refuge, recover and redeem himself is a far cry from home.

-And I believe this is not an issue—it is THE ISSUE.
+And I believe this is not just an issue —but THE ISSUE.

 The time for silence has passed.
-We must summon father & son into space while they are still willing to have the difficult but necessary dialogues.
+We must summon father & son into a dedicated practice field and while they are still willing to have the difficult but necessary dialogues.

-In the realm of art and expression, my creative enterprise curates immersive experiential exhibitions and activations—storytelling, design, and visual media—to ignite deeper conversations around masculinity, trauma, and transformation.
+In the realm of art and expression, my creative enterprise curates immersive experiential exhibitions and activations across the globe—storytelling, design, and visual media—to ignite deeper conversations around masculinity, trauma, and transformation.

-The CEO of a private men’s wellness practice, I’m known as The Cornerman.
+The CEO of Good Juju Agency, a private practice, I’m known as The Cornerman.
 I offer tailored guidance to high-performing male authority figures—professional athletes, creative artists, visionary entrepreneurs and executives—supporting them to navigate personal and professional challenges with clarity and conviction.

 I create practice fields—spaces where adolescent and adult men alike can courageously confront their inner lives, choices, and relationships.
 Because the reality is this: a man who refuses to examine himself will be examined by life—through crisis, through collapse, through the quiet ache of a life that feels misaligned.